MuTsunTsai/shrewd/README.md

 a.log();
 ```

 In the beginning, nothing is wrong.
-But once we set `a.switch=false` in the console, circular dependency appears.
+But once we set `a.switch=false` in the console, cyclic dependency appears.
 In this particular case, the following message will appear in the console,

 ```
-Circular dependency detected: A.a => A.c => A.b => A.a
+Cyclic dependency detected: A.a => A.c => A.b => A.a
 All these reactions will be terminated.
 ```

-so that not only we know that our code went wrong, but we can also trace exactly what causes the circular dependency to fix it.
-Whenever Shrewd detects circular dependency, it will terminate all reactions involved in the cycle, and try its best to continue without throwing errors.
+so that not only we know that our code went wrong, but we can also trace exactly what causes the cyclic dependency to fix it.
+Whenever Shrewd detects cyclic dependency, it will terminate all reactions involved in the cycle, and try its best to continue without throwing errors.
 Once terminated, reactions will only return their last known return value, without performing anything.

 ## Use Shrewd with Vue.js